-If you need to change a person's reviewer in 15Five, and that person is also a participant in a cycle (upcoming, active, or ended), check out the scenarios below to see what this change will mean for the participant and reviewers.
+If you need to change a person's reviewer in 15Five, and that person is also a participant in a cycle (upcoming, active, or ended), check out the scenarios below to see what this change will mean for the participant and managers.

 If you're not familiar with The Office, a Dunder Mifflin company hierarchy can be seen here.
 Roles of the employees mentioned in each scenario are also listed below:

 Specific name scenarios:

 - If Michael is removed as Dwight's reviewer BEFORE a Review Cycle begins and no new Reviewer is assigned to Dwight, then he will be excluded from the Review Cycle.
 This is the case since each participant must start the cycle with a reviewer in order to be included in the cycle.

 - Michael has been removed as Dwight's reviewer.
 If Dwight is assigned a new Reviewer BEFORE the Review Cycle begins, then a Reporter<>Reviewer relationship is already established and the Review Cycle begins as normal, with Andy as the new reviewer.

 - Michael has been removed as Dwight's reviewer.
 Now, Andy is assigned as Dwight's Reviewer DURING an active review cycle.
 Andy will "take over" for Michael.
 Andy has access to Dwight's self review and peer reviews that have already been submitted of Dwight.
 Dwight will not be required to complete an upward review of Michael or Andy.
 However, Andy will complete the process of reviewing Dwight's other reviews and releasing the summary himself.